adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-function-component-en_US.md

 We will use Tailwind CSS classes for styling — Phoenix already comes with Tailwind installed by default.

 Imagine you are developing a large project and the styles above are used for buttons.
-Every time you need a new button you would have to copy and paste a ton of classes.
-Even if there were one or two classes whenever we needed to change them you would have to change every corner of your application.
+Every time you need a new button, you would have to copy and paste a ton of classes.
+Even if there were one or two classes, whenever we needed to change them, you would have to change every corner of your application.

 ## Creating a functional component

-In previous lesson we saw the `<.link>` component being used to render our links.
+In the previous lesson, we saw the `<.link>` component being used to render our links.
 To create a new component, simply create a function with any name that receives a single variable called assigns.
 Update your `page_live.ex` to add a `my_button` component:

 ```elixir
 defmodule MyappWeb.PageLive do